syncfusion-content/blazor-docs/blazor/calendar/calendar-views.md

 ---
 layout: post
 title: Calendar Views in Blazor Calendar Component | Syncfusion
-description: Learn about Calendar Views in Blazor Calendar component of Syncfusion, and more details.
+description: Learn here all about Calendar Views in Syncfusion Blazor Calendar component and more.
 platform: Blazor
 control: Calendar
 documentation: ug
 ---

-# Calendar Views
+# Calendar Views in Blazor Calendar Component

 A Calendar has the following predefined views that provide a flexible way to navigate back and forth when selecting dates.